A fast algorithm for solving the lasso problem exactly without homotopy using differential inclusions: Introduction

-\paragraph{Organization of this paper:} We review in Section~\ref{sec:setup} the existence of solutions and optimality conditions to BPDN and introduce a characterization in terms of differential inclusions.
-In Section~\ref{sec:msp}, we present the minimal selection principle, use it to cast the dual problem of BPDN into the equivalent problem of computing the trajectory of a projected dynamical system, and then characterize various properties of the system, including its \emph{evolution rule}.
-Then, we use this evolution rule in Section~\ref{sec:results} to prove that the projected dynamical system can be integrated and therefore its trajectory and asymptotic limit calculated explicitly.
-This gives the optimal solution to the dual problem of BPDN when $t>0$ (an optimal solution when $t=0$) and recover an optimal primal solution exactly.
-We present in Section~\ref{sec:perturbations} a detailed perturbation analysis of the trajectory of the projected dynamical system, equivalently the solutions to BPDN, in terms of the hyperparameter $t$ and data $\bb$.
-We prove that this global continuation yields a generalized homotopy algorithm for BPDN.
-Furthermore, we use the global continuation in Section~\ref{sec:linear_systems} to devise a greedy algorithm for computing feasible primal and dual solutions to BPDN in strongly polynomial time.
-We present numerical experiments in Section~\ref{sec:numerics} to compare our algorithms to some state-of-the-art algorithms for BPDN, and finally we discuss the broader implications of our work in Section~\ref{sec:discussion}.
+\paragraph{Organization of this paper:} We review in Section~\ref{sec:setup} the existence of solutions and optimality conditions to the lasso problem and introduce a characterization in terms of differential inclusions.
+In Section~\ref{sec:msp}, we present the minimal selection principle and use it to cast the dual lasso problem into the equivalent problem of computing the trajectory of a projected dynamical system.
+Section~\ref{sec:results} characterizes the projected dynamical system and shows that it can be integrated exactly, and in particular that its trajectory and asymptotic limit can be computed explicitly.
+This gives the optimal solution to the dual lasso problem when $t>0$ (an optimal solution when $t=0$) and recover an optimal primal solution.
+We present in Section~\ref{sec:perturbations} a detailed continuation analysis of the asymptotic limit of the projected dynamical system, i.e., solutions to the lasso problem, in terms of the hyperparameter $t$, yielding a generalized homotopy algorithm.
+We present numerical experiments in Section~\ref{sec:numerics} to compare our algorithms to some state-of-the-art algorithms for the lasso problem, and finally we discuss the broader implications of our work in Section~\ref{sec:discussion}.